About the Application Process

 Some courses don't require online payment, and many skill sets have Government funding available to reduce your out-of-pocket fees.
 For these, a Wodonga TAFE staff member will be in contact to discuss your application.

-Please allow up to one hour to complete the assessment and be sure to take your time.
-You can make two attempts at the LLN Robot assessment.
+Please allow up to one hour to complete the LLN Assessment and be sure to take your time.
+You can make two attempts at the LLN Assessment.

 Ensure you have access to a desktop computer, laptop or tablet (with a screen nine inches/233mm or bigger).